ros-workshop/mobility-plus-manipulation/README.md

 **Action**

-Create a launch file with the following and launch it
+Create a launch file to do the following:

 ```
 roslaunch mobility-plus-manipulation husky_abb.launch